webnotgeek/compendium/README.md

 #

 ## Installing dependencies & running up
-To work, the **Pixel2HTML Boilerplate** needs to install some dependencies to run the options you select.
+to work with this boilerplae you needs to install some dependencies to run the options you select.
 For this job, run this command in your shell

 ```